Elsa Pataky: Career

 Pataky became the female face for the first collection of Time Force's jewelry line Ultimate Jewel, opposite football star Cristiano Ronaldo.
 She played Officer Elena Neves in the movie Fast Five, with Dwayne Johnson as her partner, Luke Hobbs.
 MTV Networks' NextMovie.com named her one of the Breakout Stars to Watch for in 2011.
 Pataky was a stand in for Natalie Portman in the post end credit scene in Thor: The Dark World.

 Pataky reprised her role as Elena Neves in Fast & Furious 6 (2013), Furious 7 (2015), and The Fate of the Furious (2017), the sixth, seventh and eighth installments of Fast & Furious film series respectively.

 In 2018, Pataky starred in the Australian web television series Tidelands as Adrielle Cuthbert.
 It was released on 14 December 2018 on Netflix.

 Pataky played the lead role in Interceptor, directed by Matthew Reilly, which was released in June 2022.

-Pataky co-founded a skincare brand called Purely Byron and the company was financially backed by Chris Hemsworth.
-The brand launched its first product in 2022, but collapsed in less than a year.
-Pataky is now seeking to sell the company.
+Pataky co-founded a skincare brand called Purely Byron.
+The brand launched its first product in 2022.
+In March 2023, Purely Byron was placed in administration and put up for sale.
+At the time, BWX Group owned a 47.4 per cent stake in the company, while Ido Leffler and Lance Kalish held about 22 per cent each, and Chris Hemsworth's Byron Bay 1st Management owned a 3.2 per cent stake.

 Personal life

-She dated French actor Michaël Youn from 2004 to 2006 and American actor Adrien Brody from 2006 to 2009.
+Pataky dated French actor Michaël Youn from 2004-06 and American actor Adrien Brody from 2006-09.
 She started dating Australian actor Chris Hemsworth in early 2010 after meeting through their mutual representatives.
 Pataky and Hemsworth married during the Christmas holidays in 2010.
 They have three children together: a daughter and twin sons.
-In 2015, the family moved from Los Angeles to Byron Bay in Hemsworth's native Australia.
+In 2015, the family moved from Los Angeles to Byron Bay, Australia.

-In September 2012, Pataky won €310,000 in Spain's Supreme Court against publishing group Ediciones Zeta.
-In March 2007, Interviu magazine, owned by the Zeta, published topless photos of Pataky that had been taken with a long lens while Pataky was changing clothes during a photoshoot for Elle magazine.
+In September 2012, Pataky won €310,000 in a ruling by the Supreme Court of Spain against publishing group Ediciones Zeta, owner of the magazine Interviu which in March 2007 published topless photos of Pataky that had been taken with a long lens while she was changing clothes during a photoshoot for Elle magazine.
 The Zeta group said it would appeal against the decision.